webstack/webstack-django-sorting/README.md

 - `DEFAULT_SORT_UP`, the HTML character to display the up symbol in the column headers (' &uarr;' by default).
 - `DEFAULT_SORT_DOWN`, the HTML character to display the down symbol in the column headers (' &darr;' by default).
 - `SORTING_INVALID_FIELD_RAISES_404`, if true, a 404 response will be returned on invalid use of query parameters (false by default).

-## Example

-A test project is provided with the source code, the file `testproj/README.md` provides information on how to use it.